MarkBuffalo/lat-pulldown-guide/README.md

 Answer the following question:

-1) Do you have a non-flat foot Rogue Monster Lite rack with 4 or more uprights (490/690/custom)?
+1) Do you have a non-flat foot Rogue Monster or Monster Lite rack with 4 or more uprights (490/690/custom)?
 If so, continue.
 If not, this guide is not meant for you.

 # Step Two: Hardware Purchase List